 Employees are struggling to complete work tasks or they don’t know how to apply the skills they have acquired from their online training on the job.
 This leads to poor customer service, low sales figures, and safety risks.
 Conduct task analysis and observations to identify training gaps, then provide employees with real-world activities.
 For instance, simulations that allow them to review every step of the task and correct performance behaviors.
 Real-world examples, stories, and training videos are also great additions to your task-based corporate training program.

 4. Outdated Compliance Knowledge

 Numerous industries deal with rules and regulations that update on a regular basis.
 Your organization must keep up with the ever-changing policies to avoid costly penalties, not to mention ensure the safety of your employees and customers.
-Fortunately, you can use a rapid eLearning authoring tool to quickly update your online training materials and cover training gaps.
-You should also opt for a Learning Management System with an intuitive user interface that enables you to develop and deploy online training content as quickly as possible.
-Lastly, think about gamifying your compliance online training to add extra incentive.
+Fortunately, you can use a rapid eLearning authoring tool to update your online training materials and cover training gaps quickly.
+You should also opt for a learning management system (LMS) with an intuitive user interface that enables you to develop and deploy corporate training content as soon as possible.
+Lastly, think about gamifying your compliance training to add extra incentive.
 Game mechanics help track learner progress, as well.
 Corporate learners unable to score a sufficient amount of points or badges may need a timely intervention.

 5. New Business Systems Or Equipment

 Your organization strives to stay on the cutting edge by frequently updating its systems and equipment.
 However, you must also ensure that you have online training resources to accompany these new and improved business systems.
 Create corporate training tutorials and demos for these new online training tools so that corporate learners can quickly review the procedures.
 In addition, have support tools at the ready in the event of an emergency.
 For instance, the employee is in the middle of a sales transaction when the terminal suddenly freezes up.
 A quick demo video can show them how to reset the system and minimize customer frustration.